-Healthy Neighborhoods Equity Fund I Limited Partnership (HNEF LP) is organized as a Massachusetts limited partnership for the purpose of investing in or making loans to entities that intend to engage in the construction or rehabilitation of mixed-income, mixed-use commercial and residential developments.
+HNEF I LP and HNEF II LP are organized as Massachusetts limited partnerships for the purpose of investing in or making loans to entities that intend to engage in the construction or rehabilitation of mixed-income, mixed-use commercial and residential developments.

-HNEF Manager, HNEF Investor and HNEF Class B (the HNEF LLCs') are organized as single-member Massachusetts limited liability companies, with MHIC as the sole member and administrator.
-The purpose of the HNEF LLCs' is to acquire partnership interests in and provide management services to HNEF LP.
-The HNEF LLCs' account for their investment in HNEF LP using the equity method.
+HNEF Manager, HNEF II Manager, HNEF Investor and HNEF Class B (the HNEF LLCs') are organized as single-member Massachusetts limited liability companies, with MHIC as the sole member and administrator.
+The purpose of the HNEF LLCs' is to acquire partnership interests in and provide management services to HNEF I LP and HNEF II LP.
+The HNEF LLCs' account for their investments in HNEF I LP and HNEF II LP using the equity method.
 Under the equity method, the investments are carried at cost and adjusted for the HNEF LLCs' share of income or loss, additional investments made and cash distributions received.

-At December 31, 2021 and 2020, the HNEF LLCs' had total assets of \$4,125,652 and \$4,285,762, and MHIC's investment amounted to \$4,125,652 and \$4,285,762, respectively.
+At December 31, 2022 and 2021, the HNEF LLCs' had total assets of \$5,041,629 and \$4,125,652, and MHIC's investment amounted to \$5,041,629 and \$4,125,652, respectively.